 Its activities are in close connection with the EPSRC Centre for Doctoral Training Mathematics of Planet Earth, which is run jointly by the Imperial College London and the University of Reading.
 Professor Dan Crisan and Professor Jennifer Scott are the reference persons for the two institutions, respectively.

-Two initiatives organised by the centre will take place during 2017.
+Two initiatives organised by the centre took place during 2017.

 b) August 29-September 1: CliMathNet Conference 2017